vlvovch/Thermal-FIST/input/list/PDG2025/README.md

 3. Confirmed threshold mass values match lightest allowed decay products within 1 MeV
 4. Loaded all 586 particles in Thermal-FIST C++ and computed thermal densities at T=155 MeV
 5. Confirmed C ∈ {-1, 0, 1} for all entries (charm-canonical compatibility)

+### decays.dat (charm sector)
+1. Verified all 55 unstable charm particles have BR sum = 1.000 (within 0.001 tolerance)
+2. Verified all daughter particles exist in the particle list
+3. Verified all decay thresholds ≤ parent mass
+4. Charge (Q) conservation verified in all catch-all channels